-- A clearinghouse electronic acknowledgement indicating claim was electronically accepted by Commonwealth Care Alliance; and - A provider's electronic submission sheet that contains all the following identifiers: - patient name; - provider name; - date of service to match Explanation of Payment (EOP)/claim(s) in question; - prior submission bill dates; and - Commonwealth Care Alliance product name or line of business.
+- A clearinghouse electronic acknowledgement indicating claim was electronically accepted by Commonwealth Care Alliance; and - A provider's electronic submission sheet that contains all the following identifiers: - Patient name - Provider name - Date of service to match Explanation of Payment (EOP)/claim(s) in question - Prior submission bill dates - Commonwealth Care Alliance product name or line of business

-Checking Claim Status

-Once you are a registered user, providers may check claims status, member eligibility, and provider status through the QicLink Benefits Exchange.
+For Dates of Service: For Dates of Service: Through March 31, 2023 April 1, 2023 - Onward Checking Claim Status Once you are a registered user, providers may check claims status, member eligibility, and provider status through the QicLink Benefits Exchange .
 All other providers requesting information on the status of a claim, including clarification of any Explanation of Payment code, must call Claims Customer Service at 800-306-0732.

-Web Portal

-Commonwealth Care Alliance offers two secure web portals where providers can obtain access to claim status, member eligibility, and other options.

-CCA Provider Portal: CCA offers a secure Provider Portal, where active and participating providers, provider groups, hospitals, and ancillaries may register to obtain access to member eligibility and authorization status; download CCA documentation, forms, and templates; access the QicLinks Benefits Exchange; and Explanation of Payments.
+Checking Claim Status Once you are a registered user, providers may check claims status, member eligibility, and provider status through the Availity Essentials Provider Portal .
+All other providers requesting information on the status of a claim, including clarification of any Explanation of Payment may call CCA Provider Services at 866-420-9332.
+Web Portal Web Portal Commonwealth Care Alliance offers two secure web Commonwealth Care Alliance offers two secure web portals portals where providers can obtain access to claim where providers can obtain access to claim status, member status, member eligibility, and other options. eligibility, and other options.
+CCA Provider Portal: CCA offers a secure Provider Portal, where active and participating providers, provider groups, hospitals, and ancillaries may register to obtain access to member eligibility and authorization status; to access and download CCA documentation, forms, and templates; to access the QicLinks Benefits Exchange; and to access Explanation of Payments.
+CCA Provider Portal: CCA offers a secure Provider Portal, where active and participating providers, provider groups, hospitals, and ancillaries may register to obtain access to member eligibility and authorization status; to access and download CCA documentation, forms, and templates; to access the claims portal; and to access Explanation of Payments.

+For Dates of Service: Through March 31, 2023

-To access the CCA Provider Portal, you will need to create a new account-be sure to have the most recent CCA Explanation of Payment (EOP) available, along with "check number" and corresponding "payment amount" to assist in the validation process.
+To access the CCA Provider Portal, you will need to create a new account.
+Be sure to have the most recent CCA Explanation of Payment (EOP) available, along with check number and corresponding payment amount to assist in the validation process.

 Please click the CCA Provider Portal and follow the additional steps required for access.

 QicLink Benefits Exchange Claim Portal: The easy-to-navigate claims portal requires authorized billers and providers to obtain a login to access this information.
-If you wish to request online access, you can send a request via email to ccamapdedisupport@pcgus.com.
+To request online access, please email to ccamapdedisupport@pcgus.com.

 If providers utilize billing agencies to manage their account receivables, please grant them access to Payspan and to the secure QicLink Benefits Exchange.